Dante’s fictional ideas of Hell are largely responsible for what most people think of as Hell.

 Dante’s Inferno creatively fills in the blanks left by the scant Hellish details of the Bible.
 For starters, Dante puts Hell underground (which is never specified in the Bible).
 The idea that there are different kinds of punishments for different kinds of sins is also invented by Dante.
 Similarly, the idea that there are different levels of Hell, each more awful than the previous, is also his literary creation.

 In the Inferno’s ninth and lowest level of Hell Dante finds Satan, but the Bible never says Satan is in Hell.
 Similar to the idea of Hell, Satan isn’t created/introduced until the New Testament.
 Satan’s origin story is convoluted with lots of retconning, but one way or another Satan is cast out of Heaven and sent down to Earth where he must live until the second coming of Jesus.
 Only on Judgement Day will he be cast down into what we now call Hell as a final punishment.
-Until then Satan is presumably wandering the Earth, causing trouble, but is certainly not ruling Hell as we tend to think of him.
-Further, Dante depicts Satan has a giant monstrous beast with 3 faces and large bat like wings.
+Until then Satan is presumably wandering the Earth, causing trouble, but he is certainly not ruling Hell as we tend to think of him.
+Further, Dante depicts Satan as a giant monstrous beast with 3 faces and large bat like wings.
 It makes for a scarier story, but none of it is in the Bible.
 Of course if Satan could have at one point been a beautiful fallen angel, but also have potentially been a serpent, maybe he could also turn into a monster.
 The Bible is silent on the potential shape-shifting super powers of Satan.

 Ultimately, when we think of Satan ruling over the administration of various punishments in a stalactite & stalagmite cavernous underground Hell we are thinking of the influence of Dante’s Inferno.
 None of this is in the Bible.
-After hundreds of years and untold number of other works of fiction, what we think of as of Hell is more influenced by popular culture than the Bible.
+After hundreds of years and untold number of other works of fiction, what we think of as Hell is more influenced by popular culture than the Bible.
 Add to this that most people have never read the Bible, and it’s easy to see how Dante has done more for Hell than scripture.

 Added bonus: Dante wrote the Divine Comedy in the Florentine Tuscan dialect of Italian instead of Latin (which would have been the literary language of the time).
 Because it was written in the language of the people, the Divine Comedy was more accessible to more people which only increased its popularity.
 This helped popularize the Florentine Tuscan dialect of Italian which eventually became the standard Italian language that we know today.